Please confirm topic selection

 • diminished or absent bulbocavernosus reflex

-• diminished or absent anal wink test
+• diminished or absent anal wink reflex

 • reflex contraction of the external anal sphincter upon pinprick stimulation of skin around the anus